Jake9953/Jake9953/README.md

 ---

 ### 🎉 Fun Fact:
-I thrive on the combination of creativity and logic, and when I’m not designing or coding, I’m probably geeking out on tech trends or brewing a fresh cup of coffee ☕.
+I thrive on the combination of creativity and logic, and when I’m not designing or coding, I’m probably checking out on tech trends or making a fresh cup of coffee ☕.

 ---